 Concerning poor living conditions, there were n= 49 participants living in poor living conditions and not poor living (n=29); independent t-test was run to see if there were differences in social language scores to poor living conditions and not poor living conditions.
 There were no outliers in the data, as inspected through boxplots and data.
 The data were not normally distributed, as assessed via histogram and Kolmogorov-Smirnov test (p < .05).
 There was homogeneity of variances, as assessed by Levene's test for equality of variances (p = .0.008).
 The mean differences between participant in poor living conditions placements (M=3.84, SD = 1.214) and low SES conditions (M = 3.59, SD = 1.637 were not too big.
-The independent sample t-tests (two-tailed) results showed that there no statistically significant difference between total social l language scores and poor living conditions t (76) = 0.772, p = 0.442).
+The independent sample t-tests (two-tailed) results showed that there was no statistically significant difference between total social l language scores and poor living conditions t (76) = 0.772, p = 0.442).
 The effect size was calculated, which was found to be d 0.173478.
-This is a small effect size based on the Chohen’s d guidelines.
+This is a small effect size based on the Cohen’s d guidelines.

 Correlations